 Take a look at the test results

-Results for this test will be sent by email within 2 weeks from receipt of samples at the laboratory.
+Results for this test will be sent by email around 2 -3 weeks from receipt of samples at the laboratory.
 The report is online and interactive.
 We provide a sample report below of what the interactive report will look like.

 Collecting samples for this test